Transporter Industry International: Kamag

 Kamag Transporttechnik was founded in 1969 and is headquartered in Ulm, Baden-Württemberg, Germany.
 Its primary goal was to shift heavy transports to the road.
 Today, Kamag develops and produces specialized transporters and other modular vehicles for a wide range of applications.

 NASA has been a customer of Kamag Transporttechnik since the year 1979.
 The company provides vehicles to move rockets, boosters, and satellite payloads.
 The Solid Rocket Motor (SRM) transporter, for example, moved the Space Shuttle segments between refurbishment and storage facilities on the Cape Canaveral Air Force Station and the Vehicle Assembly Building.
 Payload Canister Transporters (PCT) moved payload canisters between space shuttle payload processing facilities, the vertical processing facility, and the launch pad.

 Tiiger

-Since 2015, Transporter Industry International builds and distributes heavy transportation equipment in Bawal, Haryana, India.
-The most important product of Tiiger (formerly TII India) is the Extender, a robust and maintenance-friendly telescopic semi-trailer, which is suitable for the transport of bulky loads such as bridge sections and wind turbine blades.
+In 2015 Tii group acquired Tratec's civil operations a trailer manufacturer based in Bawal, India specialist in trailer manufacturing and first Indian hydraulic modular trailer manufacturer catering government and civil sector.
+Since acquisition, civil business is controlled by Tii India and government business is still owned by Tractec.
+Tii group formed a new brand Tiiger under which the company offers extendable wind blade trailers and hydraulic modular trailer for transportation of oversize loads.
+The manufacturing unit of Tiiger is based in Balwal, Haryana in 30,000 sqft.
+Which would cater India, Africa and South-East Asia.